 Research and discussion of current developments and controversies in accounting and financial controls for government and industry.
-Students will be expected to do individual or small-group studies and to make reports thereon.
 PREREQUISITES: MN 3161 and permission of Instructor.

-MN 4154 Financial Management in the Navy (4-0).
+MN 4154 Financial Management in the Armed Forces (4-0).

-Review of financial management and fund control procedures in DOD and the Navy.
-Includes study of PPBS, controllership, budget formulation and execution, headquarters and field activity accounting systems, and types of Navy funds.
-PREREQUISITES: MN 3155 or MN 3161 and MN 3172 or equivalent.
+Review of financial management concepts and practices in DOD and the Armed Forces, with emphasis on the Department of the Navy.
+Includes study of PPBS, controllership, budget formulation and execution, headquarters and field activity accounting systems, and various types of funds.
+PRE-REQUISITES: MN 2155 or MN 3161 and MN 3172 or the equivalent.

-MN 4155 Auditing in the Public Sector (4-0).
+MN 4155 Operational Auditing in the Public Sector (4-0).

 Study of the internal review systems in governments.
 Examines the function of internal review and the benefits that accrue from a well-organized effort.
 Specific topics include: staffing, training, organizing and planning internal reviews; conducting preliminary surveys; developing audit programs; conducting field work; drafting reports; followup; compliance/attest, efficiency and economy, and program results audits; and review of public sector areas such as internal control, dollarization, budgeting, accounting, maintenance, public works, and purchasing; and public sector audit organizations.
-Students do case work and a 2-3 week audit project at a DoD activity.
-PREREQUISITES: MN 2150 and MN 3161.
+Students do case work and a 2-3 week audit project at a government activity.
+PREREQUI-SITE: MN 3161.